davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 ### Integrating with Wintersmith

-Luckily, there was an existing <a href="https://github.com/jbuck/wintersmith-nunjucks" target="_blank">wintersmith-nunjucks</a> plugin.
+Luckily, there was an existing <a href="https://github.com/jbuck/wintersmith-nunjucks" target="_blank">wintersmith-nunjucks</a> plugin (written by <a href="https://github.com/jbuck" target="_blank">Jon Buckley</a>).
 I was able to leverage this plugin to bring in nunjucks support into my wintersmith project.
 To include this plugin, I needed to do two things:

 1. I needed to install the wintersmith-nunjucks plugin using npm (and save it to the development dependencies of my `package.json` file) by running the command: `npm install wintersmith-nunjucks --save-dev`
 2. Next, I needed to add the plugin to my `config.json` file.
 With this, I simply needed to add the `'wintersmith-nunjucks'` string to the `plugins` array.
 You can see <a href="https://github.com/davidtucker/davidtucker-blog/blob/develop/config-preview.json" target="_blank">an example of one of my current config files</a> which includes this.